 Pretty provocative title isn’t it?
-Yes, your body is not yours.
+Yes, even if you’re a high powered women’s liberation type your body isn’t yours.
 Oh you may have a legal right to put anything into it, or etch or mark anything on it but God says your body belongs to him.

 In Leviticus 19:28, God clearly says that we shouldn’t mar or tattoo our bodies.

 That’s because such things were done by the pagan societies that occupied the Middle East before he guided the Hebrew people there.
 The heathens, in times of bereavement, or even in communicating with their gods would use ink or paint, even hot irons on themselves!
 Some Jews took up such practices while captive in Egypt.
 God didn’t want his first chosen people to take up even the slightest of these practices.
-He considered them sinful then and even now no matter how cool or hip you or I do.
+He considered them sinful then and even now no matter how cool or hip “the world” says they are.

 Yes, even an atheist’s or pagan’s body belongs to God.
 None of us in or out of the faith should misuse the body we’ve been given.
 That means we shouldn’t smoke cigarettes, overeat, use hard drugs, or misuse alcohol.
 Nor should we do things to them to draw attention to ourselves like, ta-dah!- tattooing!

 What about people who were “born again” after getting a tattoo?
 They should take heart if they have repented of it and accepted Christ as their personal savior.
-They should be symbolically marked for Christ, on the inside, in their hearts and not worry about being stuck with a tattoo.
-He knows our bodies are porous.
+They should be symbolically marked for Christ, on the inside, in their hearts and not worry about their tattoo(s) they’re stuck with.
+He knows he made our bodies porous.
 Just don’t get another one.

 Marring Our Bodies